Jishnu Suresh

 Group

-Giacomo Bruno, at the Centre for Cosmology, Particle Physics and Phenomenology (CP3), Institute de Recherche en Mathématique et Physique (IRMP), Université Catholique de Louvain.
-The Louvain GW group has been contributing a significant effort to the search for stochastic gravitational wave background (SGWB) and the publication of its results.
-Furthermore, the group actively works on developing and maintaining different analysis pipelines used in the LIVO-Virgo-KAGRA stochastic group.
+I am a Henri Poincaré Fellow at the Observatoire de la Côte d'Azur in the ARTEMIS research group led by Nelson Christensen.
+The ARTEMIS group has been contributing a significant effort to the search for gravitational wave background (GWB) and the publication of its results.
+Furthermore, the group actively works on developing and maintaining different analysis pipelines used in different LIGO-Virgo-KAGRA group.

 Publications and pre-prints